 I am so excited to share that I just joined the team at the Luskin Center for Innovation!
-Together we'll be conducting research to better understand trail use practices and demographics to inform responsible, inclusive and diverse park programming.
+Together we'll be conducting research in partnership with the National Park Service to better understand visitor trail use practices and demographics to inform more responsible, inclusive and diverse park programming.

 Catch me thinking about accidentally re-wilding Los Angeles over at KCET